Tesla Cybertruck just got a lot cheaper, as long as you don't need to ride it

 The angular, futuristic Tesla Cybertruck will set you back just shy of $40,000 when it goes on sale, but Mattel is ready to launch a Cybertruck for a hundredth of that, just $400.
-Or if that's too rich for you still, there's another model for $20.
-Granted, we are talking about two Hot Wheels cars for you to play with, not ride in.
+Or if that's too rich for you still, there's another model for $20 that fits on the classic orange Hot Wheels track.
+Granted, we are talking about two toy cars for you to play with, not ride in.

 On Friday at the 2020 Toy Fair in New York, the toymaker announced two Tesla Cybertruck cars under its Hot Wheels line.
-Both are radio-controlled cars that let you essentially take the wheel of the futuristic vehicle, but of course there's no way for you to hop in.
+Both are radio-controlled cars that let you essentially take the wheel of the vehicle later this year -- before the actual Tesla Cybertruck even goes in production.

-The Limited Edition $400 set includes the most detail, designed to be a 10th of the size of the full car.
+The Limited Edition $400 model is for collectors and includes the most detail, designed to be a 10th of the size of the full truck.
 Working headlights and taillights are part of the package, and the vehicle even sports the wild tailgate that turns into a loading ramp.
 The Tesla ATV isn't included, but Mattel is considering adding one.
 The larger model will run for 30 minutes on a full charge before needing to juice up.
 It can also drive in both Chill and Sport speed modes, traveling at 25 mph in all-wheel drive.

 Of course, anything deemed collectible implies scarcity.
 The 1:10 RC model will come in "extremely limited" quantities.

 While $400 is far cheaper than the real truck, a smaller $20 version measuring in as a 1:64 scale model is even more affordable.
 The 3-inch Cybertruck ticks all the boxes for those looking to bring a little bit of Tesla into the household.
-It'll zip around on its own and work with traditional Hot Wheels tracks -- including a 9-inch loop -- for 20 minutes before needing to charge.
+Using a remote control, it'll zip around and work with traditional Hot Wheels tracks -- including a 9-inch loop -- for 20 minutes before needing to charge.

 "We think for a Tesla fanatic this would be perfect," said Ted Wu, vice president of design for Hot Wheels, at the reveal.
 Indeed, the team wasted no time to start work on their project.
 A representative for the company added the team was in touch with Tesla just one day after the Cybertruck showed off its futuristic form last year.